robertmuth/Cwerg/README.md

 ## Highlevel Overview

-The compilation can be split into the following phases:
+The compilation is split into the following phases:

 * Parse the code with pycparser into an AST